Stronsay: Geography and geology

 As with most of Orkney, Stronsay is made up of Old Red Sandstone which has produced a fine soil in many places.
 It is generally low-lying.

 On the eastern coast, spectacular rock formations include the Vat of Kirbister – Stronsay's famous natural rock arch, often described as the finest in Orkney.
 The coast around Odiness Bay features numerous dramatic geos, caves, flagstone rock platforms and sea stacks, including Tam's Castle, reputed to have once housed a hermitage on its flat summit.

 Stronsay is the seventh largest of the Orkney Islands.
-Surrounding small islands include Linga Holm, Papa Stronsay, the Holm of Huip (named after a district in north west Stronsay) and the Holms of Spurness.
+Surrounding small islands include Linga Holm, Little Linga, Papa Stronsay, the Holm of Huip (named after a district in north west Stronsay) and the Holms of Spurness.
 To the north is Sanday, to the north west Eday, to the south west Shapinsay and Mainland Orkney, and the islet of Auskerry due south.

 Wildlife

 Sketch of the "Stronsay beast" made by Sir Alexander Gibson in 1808.

 While the landscape has few trees, the fertile soil supports a wide variety of wildflowers, including oysterplant, frog orchids, adder's tongue, and also a naturalised population of Patagonian ragwort.
 Seals can also be spotted at many locations, including the Ayre of the Myers, a popular picnic spot near Whitehall, at the twin south-facing bays at Houseby and Sand of Crook or from the seal-hide near Holland Bay.
+They also breed on nearby Little Linga.

 There is a wide variety of birds on the island, and birdwatchers have recorded many rarities.
 Common species include whooper swan, various ducks and geese including the greater white-fronted goose, as well as common redshank, common snipe, common quail, great skua, corn bunting and corncrake, the last of which is rare in Scotland.
 Many seabirds can be seen from Lamb Ness and Lamb Head.
 The Stronsay Bird Reserve is said to be one of the best sites in Europe to spot rare migrants such as American golden plover, Arctic redpoll, pied wheatear, rustic bunting, scarlet rosefinch, tawny pipit and various warblers, including Radde's warbler, marsh warbler and western subalpine warbler.

 Both the Rothiesholm Peninsula and coastline of south-eastern Stronsay have been designated Important Bird Areas (IBAs) by BirdLife International because they support breeding seabirds.